isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 -  ``max-rejected-lease-updates`` - specifies how many lease updates for distinct clients can fail due to a conflict between the lease and the partner configuration or state before the server transitions to the ``terminated`` state.
 Conflict can be a sign of a misconfiguration.
-Usually, one or several conflicted leases are acceptable because they affect only a few devices.
+Usually, a small number of conflicted leases are acceptable because they affect only a few devices.
 However, if the conflicts occur for many devices (e.g., entire subnet), the HA service becomes unreliable, should be terminated, and the problem should be manually